Do you want your own black pearl leopard gecko, or would you like to breed this morph?

 The black pearl leopard gecko is a new morph identified by its all-black nature.
 It isn’t easy to breed into the all-black state.
 Black pearl morphs are of the melanistic line and produced from dark-colored geckos of this line.

-Read ahead for more information on this morph and some general advice on how to make one.
+Read ahead for more information on this morph and some general advice on making one.

 What Are Leopard Gecko Morphs?

-Morphs are, in the purest form, variations on size, color, pattern, and skin texture from the typical leopard gecko.
+In the purest form, Morphs are variations in size, color, pattern, and skin texture from the typical leopard gecko.

-Genetically, morphs are bred into being by experts studying the dominant and recessive traits of each gecko.
+Genetically, morphs are bred into being by experts studying each gecko’s dominant and recessive traits.

 On a species level, all the geckos are the same.